romanaumov/Individual-Data-Engineering-Project/README.md

 ### 9. Schedule tasks using Cron on EC2

-To periodically update prediction files, they need to be obtained from the S3 File server.
-For this, Cron is used with a schedule for collecting files every hour.
+To periodically update data and metadata, they need to be obtained from source website via API.
+For this, Cron is used with a schedule for collecting files every day at midnight.

-1. Grant file execution rights to copy prediction files from the S3 File server.
+1. Grant file execution rights to get data from source via API and insert metadata into DB.

 `chmod +x get_insert_data.sh`

-2. Using the command `crontab -e` add the following entry to run the script every hour
+2. Using the command `crontab -e` add the following entry to run the script every day at midnight

-`0 */24 * * * /home/ubuntu/iCycleWays/get_insert_data.sh`
+`0 0 * * * /home/ubuntu/iCycleWays/get_insert_data.sh`

 3. Check if the entry was successfully added to the Cron table, run the command `crontab -l`